sparsonslab/python-resume/README.md

 Some of the sample were written as part of a commercial project.
 In these cases, the code is fairly generic - it doesn't reveal anything about the project or infringe on any IP.

-## Query: Database Querying with a Uniform Syntax
+## Query: Database querying with a simple and uniform syntax

 In my academic days, before Google Scholar came along, I was a big user of [PubMed](https://pubmed.ncbi.nlm.nih.gov/) for searching through the scientific literature.
 I became very familiar with PubMed's query syntax - things of the sort: